 SECTION 6.
-After a dead ball, play resumes when the pitcher engages the rubber with possession of the ball, the batter assumes his position in the batter's box, and the umpire calls or signals "Play."
+After a dead ball, play resumes when the pitcher engages the pitching plate with possession of the ball, the batter assumes their position in the batter's box, and the umpire calls or signals "Play."

 Batting

 A Batter